Cacti

 Exporting Reports

-To export reports in Cacti, follow these steps:
+To export reports, follow these steps:

-1. Go to the Reports page.
+1. Go to the Reports page

-2. Select the report type and format (e.g., PDF or CSV).
+2. Select the report type and settings

-4. Click the Export button.
+3. Click the Export button

 Cacti encryption and repository planning | Netcontroler